Ah, Apple. Always putting out new stuff that people have to scurry to find alternatives for.

 Starting off the list, it’s hard to go with a name like Jabra.
 This company has cranked out some of the best pairs of earbuds on the market and the Elite Sports are no different.

-These earbuds, while one of the more expensive options on the list, are excellent for the money.
+These earbuds, while one of the more expensive options on the list is excellent for the money.
 They sound absolutely incredible, are comfortable in the ears, and provide enough extra features to justify the cost.

-The buds also include a hear through feature.
-This can be switched on to so you can hear ambient noise around you whenever you need to.
+The buds also include a hear-through feature.
+This can be switched on so you can hear ambient noise around you whenever you need to.
 I can’t describe how useful of a feature this is, especially for those who live in the city or need to temporarily hear what is going on around them.

 Additionally, the earbuds integrate with the free Jabra Sports Life app.
 The headphones can actually track your heart rate inside your ear and report back to the app, giving you fitness insights.